 YOUR ROADMAP TO TRANSFORMATION

-THIS YEAR, DITCH THE RULES AND DISCOVER A PLAN TO LEAD YOU TO A LIFETIME OF BODY LOVE
+THIS SEASON, DITCH THE RULES AND DISCOVER A PLAN TO LEAD YOU TO A LIFETIME OF BODY LOVE

-To embark on a new year, according to the wellness world, means to re-motivate yourself to be stronger, tighter, glowier—somehow “better” in the realms of body, mind, and spirit.
-But what if you changed your relationship to change and stopped creating guardrails and “never” lists?
+If you're seeking a reset, you might find yourself sifting through a flurry of new rules, guidelines, and "never" lists.
+But what if you changed your relationship to change and stopped creating guardrails?
 What if you instead, showered your body with nourishment, pleasure, and moments of joy, to ultimately shed what no longer serves you?

 A better plan is to create a path that leads you to body love and self reverence.
 We know that our formula for radical nourishment lays the foundation for achieving your deepest goals and most audacious desires.
-So, are you ready for a total body transformation?
+So, are you ready for a deep, full-body transformation?
 No rules, just north stars.
 Here is your roadmap.

 Quit Counting Calories